f-utils/f/doc/user.md

-update      function      updates the function spectrum set         function      attaches the spetrum to a function spec        function      returns the spectrum of a function info        function      prints function spectrum in a human readable way
+update      function      updates the function spectrum set         function      attaches the spetrum to a function spec        function      returns the spectrum of a function
 ```

 The class-level functions come with aliases: